bgamari/ghc-wiki-import/data-parallel/code-vectorisation.md

 **TODO** This material needs to be revised and we need to come up with a plan for getting some programs to quickly get some programs to compile.
+Also integrate the [lifted case example](data-parallel/code-vectorisation/lifted-case-example).